<br>

 val apiResponse = ApiResponse.Success(data = myData) val data = apiResponse.data

-is an additional value that can be held to distinguish the origin of the data or to facilitate post-processing of successful data.
+Depending on your model designs, you can also utilize tag property.
+The tag is an additional value that can be held to distinguish the origin of the data or to facilitate post-processing of successful data.

 val apiResponse = ApiResponse.Success(data = myData, tag = myTag) val tag = apiResponse.tag

 This signals a failed tasks captured by unexpected exceptions during API request creation or response processing on the client side, such as a network connection failure.
-You can obtain exception details from the ApiResponse.Failure.Exception
+You can obtain exception details from the ApiResponse.Failure.Exception.

 val apiResponse = ApiResponse.Failure.Exception(exception = HttpTimeoutException()) val exception = apiResponse.exception val message = apiResponse.message